haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 # TANGO-ESRGAN

-**TANGO-ESRGAN** is developed to defend against the white-box attack of vision based object tracking system.
+**TANGO-ESRGAN** is developed to defend against the white-box attack in vision based object tracking system.
 It contains the online image restoration CNN TANGO-ESRGAN, the real-time object detection and localization CNN(YOLO 5.6.1), and the object tracking to move controller.

 **News**: